 What happens to my current federal loans?

 Federal loans do not transfer between schools.
 When you reapply for federal financial aid, you will receive a new financial aid award with new loans.
 When you leave your current institution, your current federal loans will enter their grace period (six months), after which you will have to begin repayment.
 If you are enrolling at least half-time at your second institution, you can apply for a deferment on your previous loans.
 If you’re granted a deferment, you will not have to begin repayment until you finish school at your second institution or drop below half-time enrollment.
-If you had Federal Perkins Loans, a campus-based form of aid, talk to your current institution’s financial aid office to learn about repayment.

 How do I apply for federal financial aid at my new school?